 Before letting the young men go, Joseph counseled them not to speak of this to anyone, not even their own fathers, for 20 years or more.
-8 Dennison Harris would keep the secret regarding the conspiracy for decades.
-9 There is no record suggesting Robert Scott ever told the tale.
+9 Dennison Harris would keep the secret regarding the conspiracy for decades.
+10 There is no record suggesting Robert Scott ever told the tale.

 In three months Joseph would be dead, shot by a mob of over one hundred men, many with blackened faces to hide their identities.
 Yet those who picked up the baton of leadership from Joseph would continue undeterred.
 Joseph's successor, widower Brigham Young, would publicly proclaim plural marriage a central tenet of the Mormon faith.
 But the number of polygamists was never more than a minority of all Mormon men.
-Celestial marriages, rare in Joseph's day, would become the norm for all Mormon couples, uniting husbands and wives for all eternity.
+In the meantime, Celestial marriages would become the norm for all Mormon couples, uniting husbands and wives for all eternity.